List of content you will read in this article:

 You would be enthralled to know that VMware uses over 6 million LOC.
-This fact is a bit difficult to verify because the codes are not available publically.
-The original codes have not been rewritten since the hypervisor's inception, making it one of the most complex codebase when you compare it to KVM.
+This fact is difficult to verify because the codes are not publicly available.
+The original codes have not been rewritten since the hypervisor's inception, making it one of the most complex codebases when you compare it to KVM.

-The most popular choice for users is KVM.
+Of the two hypervisors, KVM vs VMware, the most popular choice for users is KVM.
 This hypervisor is famous because of its low-cost operating features.
 This is an open-source solution for people who have just started their business and do not want to invest more in the hypervisor.

-Once you have crossed the threshold for being a new or middle-level organization, you need advanced practices to prove your identity.
+Once you have crossed the threshold of being a new or middle-level organization, you need advanced practices to prove your identity.
 Big organizations have to use trusted services to protect their data and reputation.
 The more prominent companies always prefer VMware as it is a trusted yet expensive solution for resource sharing.